icebert04/icebert04.github.io/_posts/2018-5-12-a-real-mother.md

 Sr. Mary Grace is a Scholastican and the eldest amongst her siblings.
 She should be taking care of the properties, businesses of her family but instead is living the call to contemplative life in a powerhouse of prayer.
 I grew up knowing that I have an aunt who is a nun at one of the church in Batangas.
 I remember that my Grandmother (Tita Caring) and my Mom used to visit Sr. Mary Grace church regularly.
 As a child, I always get bored going to that place.
 There's not much to do there but **"Sit and Pray"**.
+But I always been hearing stories about that nun who help a lot of people.
+This began to question me...
+Why is she so special to a lot of people?
+What made her different from the others?